 To ensure that all students obtain the best education possible in a positive social climate, it is important that students understand that acceptable standards of behavior are expected at all times.
 Most importantly, Manasquan Elementary School students are expected to be respectful, kind, and courteous at all times.
 Each student should conduct himself/herself in an orderly manner within the entire building, on the playground, at all extra-curricular activities, assembly programs, and on field trips.
 Any act of harassment, intimidation, or bullying will not be tolerated.
 Disciplinary actions will be administered when an individual's actions interfere with the rights of teachers to teach and the rights of students to learn.
-Students who violate established school rules and do not adhere to the Code of Pupil Conduct shall be referred to the Principal, Assistant Principal, and/or the Discipline Policy presents a fair, firm, and orderly process for handling individual and repeated infractions of school rules and regulations.
+Students who violate established school rules and do not adhere to the Code of Pupil Conduct shall be referred to the Principal and/or the Discipline Committee.
+Appropriate disciplinary measures will then be imposed on an individual basis.
+The Discipline Policy presents a fair, firm, and orderly process for handling individual and repeated infractions of school rules and regulations.
 Specific judgments regarding consequences will be based on Board Policy, severity, frequency, and the number of prior behavioral infractions committed during the school year.